ACRCris/Cybersecurity-Portfolio/Technical_Skills/Linux_Shell_Inputs_Outputs/Readme.md

 # Activity Summary

-Google Cloud lab: Examine Shell Inputs and Outputs on a Linux Bash environment.
+Module 2, Lab 2 from Tools of the Trade: Linux and SQL (Google Cybersecurity Certificate): Google Cloud lab exploring shell inputs and outputs in a Linux Bash environment.

 ![alt text](ActivityResult.png)